 Everyone was really happy as marriage is there within a month and best part Myra can continue her job in Mumbai with Akash but her in laws put up one condition “Myra should stay with us atleast for 2 months after marriage in our town to understand the culture and tradition we follow in our home” which Myra & her family gracefully and happily accepted.

-Day arrived Myra got married to Akash and marriage customes & rituals went smoothly and time arrived when Myra moved to stay with her new joint family in UP for 2 months.
+The day arrived Myra got married to Akash and marriage customs & rituals went smoothly and time arrived when Myra moved to stay with her new joint family in UP for 2 months.

 “Was it a crime, I got my periods?”
-Myra was thinking standing in front of her room.
+Myra was thinking to stand in front of her room.

-Then her life changed as soon as her mother in law came running and said “Wait bahu!! your mother doesn’t told you, what to do and don’t on these days?”
+Then her life changed as soon as her mother in law came running and said “Wait bahu!! your mother doesn’t tell you, what to do and don’t on these days?”

 Myra was surprised “Is there anything mom missed to tell me ” she was born & bought up in a very healthy & open environment, where she can openly discuss her fears to her mom, but what happened now.